Part of any successful treatment plan for alcohol or drug addiction involves managing the risk of relapse.

 Using drugs and alcohol to manage unpleasant emotions is a common coping mechanism among people who seek substance abuse treatment.
 When you leave the rehab facility, you’ll need to come up with a new way to address feelings of anger.
 Try writing in a journal, venting to a trusted friend, or working out your frustrations with some vigorous exercise.

+Stress is something that everyone experiences, and it’s high up on the list of relapse triggers.
 Although it’s impossible to avoid stressful situations like a breakup or job loss, there are plenty of smaller steps you can take to reduce the minor stresses in your daily life.
 Look for shortcuts to help you save time or consider saying no to obligations that don’t bring you joy.
 For example, if running late at work makes you scramble to get dinner on the table, keep a few quick freezer meals on hand so you’re free to enjoy more quality time with your family.
 If your schedule is so jam-packed that you don’t have a second to yourself, choose one night per week to designate as time for rest and relaxation.

 Everyone gets bored occasionally, but the recovering addict needs to be proactive about managing this relapse trigger.
 Brainstorm lists of movies to watch, music to listen to, books to read, people to call, home improvement projects to tackle, and new hobbies you’d like to try.
 Keep this list handy so you’re never left wondering how to fill your free time.